sendgrid/smtpapi-go/USAGE.md

 The `header.SetSections` allows you to set multiple sections in a single array.

-This is good when sending out multiple emails where no dynamic variation is required.
+This is good when sending out multiple emails where there are no dynamic variations required.

 This will reset any section key-pairs that have previously been set.